Gabri-DB/docs/pages/web/hosting/multisites_activating_application_firewall/guide.en-gb.md

 Log on to your [control panel](https://www.ovh.com/manager/web) with your NIC handle and password.

 ![](images/1.png){.thumbnail}

 Select your domain name in the "Hostings" section

 ![](images/2.png){.thumbnail}

-Click on the "Website" tab.
+Click on the "Multisite" tab.

 ![](images/3a.png){.thumbnail}

 The firewall is Disabled by default.
-Click on the black pen to access your hosting package options.
+Click on the gear icon to access your hosting package options.

 ![](images/3.png){.thumbnail}

-Check "Activate firewall > next.
+Check "Enable firewall" > next.

 ![](images/4.png){.thumbnail}

 You will see a summary of changes, and the firewall status should have changed to enabled/activated.
 Click confirm.

 ![](images/5.png){.thumbnail}

 The firewall is now enabled on your hosting package.

 ![](images/6.png){.thumbnail}